Yudai Tanabe

 Assistant Professor

-I am also a member of Association for Computing Machinery.
+I am also a member of Association for Computing Machinery (ACM) and Information Processing Society of Japan (IPSJ).

 Postal Address:Department of Mathematical and Computing Science, Tokyo Institute of Technology